clackary/EvalSystem/API/README.md

 ![Add a route to get questions by testID](/API/README_Images/editingAPI13.png)

-And let's add another function to our QuestionsController to handle this
+And let's add another function to our QuestionsController to handle this.

 ![Adding the ability to get questions by testID in the controller](/API/README_Images/editingAPI14.png)